Chapter 9. The Western Approach to Strategy

-The long era of western politico-economic supremacy made it the model to emulate for nations striving to modernise.
-Yet a series of crises this century — from the global financial meltdown to the failed ‘war on terror’ — coupled with the re-emergence of China have led many to question the preeminence of all things western.
-Poor outcomes in western nations during the CoVid pandemic — in stark contrast to how they thought they’d perform (see charts below) — means the West has failed to rise to its third big challenge of this young 21st century.
-The question now is whether the western approach to dealing with the challenges we all face is the best we have.
+The long arc of Western economic supremacy made the Western model the model for those nations striving to modernise to emulate.
+Yet a series of crises in this young 21st century, coupled with the re-emergence of China, have led many to question the pre-eminence of all things Western.
+The poor outcomes of many Western nations during the CoVid pandemic were in stark contrast to how they thought they’d perform in such a situation (see fig. 15 & 16).
+And this under-performance came on the back of a long decade of austerity that followed the global financial meltdown that started in the West in 2008.
+Added to the disastrous and costly ‘war on terror’ that has occupied the West for most of this century the question increasingly (and perhaps understandably) being asked around the world is whether the Western approach to dealing with the situations we face is the best we have.

-As in the East, (see previous chapter) war shaped a new approach to strategy in the West.
-The French revolution and the rise of Napoleon violently tore apart the orthodox thinking of the time.
-War had, until then, been seen as a chaotic but natural force that ultimately could be controlled.
-With sufficient “hard, quantifiable data” the conduct of war, it was thought, could be reduced to “a branch of the natural sciences, a rational activity from which the play of chance and uncertainty [could be] entirely eliminated”.
-One would be able to calculate away the many inconveniences of war — like too much bloodshed — and make it a civilised engagement for whenever diplomacy broke down.
-But the brutality of the Napoleonic wars destroyed this hope.
-This explosion of extreme violence would become viewed as a mechanism with which one could impose one’s will on others.
-And it led to disastrous consequences.
+As in the East, so in the West, war shaped their approach to strategy.
+Until the French revolution and the rise of Napoleon tore apart the orthodox thinking of the time war had been seen as a chaotic but natural force that, ultimately, could be controlled.
+With sufficient “hard, quantifiable data” the conduct of war could be reduced to “a branch of the natural sciences, a rational activity from which the play of chance and uncertainty [could be] entirely eliminated”.
+The many inconveniences of war — like too much bloodshed — could, it was thought, be calculated away, making it a civilised alternative for resolving disputes when diplomacy broke down.
+But the extreme violence unleashed by the Napoleonic wars destroyed this hope of an orderly and gentlemanly pursuit of war.

 The “Fascinating Trinity”

-Carl von Clausewitz (1780–1831) was a Prussian officer with first-hand experience of how modern warfare “had broken loose in all its elemental fury” during the Napoleonic wars.
-He fought at the battle of Borodino — the largest and bloodiest of them all — a day of such carnage and confusion that it defied description with mathematical calculations.
-Clausewitz would dedicate his life to trying to explain the complexities of this new type of warfare.
-One of his major contributions to western theoretical understanding of modern warfare was the “fascinating Trinity” (wunderliche dreifaltigkeit) describing three interacting forces driving events:
+Carl von Clausewitz (1780–1831) was a Prussian officer with first-hand experience of how modern warfare “had broken loose in all its elemental fury”.
+He fought against the French at Borodino — the largest and bloodiest battle of all the Napoleonic wars — a day of such carnage and confusion that it defied mathematical calculation.
+Clausewitz dedicated his life to trying to explain the complexities of this new type of warfare.
+One of his major contributions to a new theoretical understanding of war was his “fascinating Trinity” (wunderliche dreifaltigkeit) describing the three interacting forces which were driving modern warfare:

 - Emotion (primordial violence, hatred and enmity) a blind, irrational but natural force